mahendrabairagi/nvidia_jetson_nano_aws_workshop/README.md

 #### 2.5 Deploy machine learning at edge on NVIDIA Jetson Nano
 - Go back to AWS IoT Greengrass console
 - We will need to send messages from NVIDIA Jetson to cloud. so, we need to setup message subscription per screenshot below.
-Choose "subscription" menu from left menu items, choose "source" as your lambda function and destination as "IoT Cloud", topic as one in the lambda code i.e. "dino-detect".
+Choose "subscription" menu from left menu items, choose "source" as your lambda function and destination as "IoT Cloud", topic as one in the lambda code i.e. "neo-detect".
 This will route messages from lambda to IoT Cloud i.e. AWS IoT.
 ![](subscription.png)
 - Now we are ready to deploy model, lambda and configuration.
 - From Actions menu on top right side, select "Deploy"